cran/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

   specifies "increase" or "decrease" for each series, and select that variable name in the drop box that appears when you select "by series".

-After specifying these details about your data, select one or more effect sizes to calculate on each data series.
+After specifying these details about your data, select the "Estimate" tab.
+In the left-hand panel, select one or more effect sizes to calculate on each data series.
 If you select certain parametric effect sizes, several additional options will appear.

 - __Standardize by__: If you select the standardized mean difference (SMD), an option will appear allowing you select whether to calculate it using the